Josef Smrkovský

-Josef Smrkovský (26 February 1911 – 15 January 1974) was a Czechoslovak politician and a member of the Communist Party reform wing during the 1968 Prague Spring.
+Josef Smrkovský (26 February 1911 – 15 January 1974) was a Czech politician and a member of the Communist Party of Czechoslovakia reform wing during the 1968 Prague Spring.

 Early life

 Josef Smrkovský was born into a farmer's family in Velenka, in the Kingdom of Bohemia (present-day Czech Republic).
 As an adult, he began working as a baker and soon became a secretary of the Red Trade Union (1930–1932) and was involved in the communist movement.
 He joined the Communist Party of Czechoslovakia (KSČ) in 1933 and went to study at a political school in the Soviet Union.
 When he returned, Smrkovský began to work as a secretary of the KSČ regional committee in Brno (1937–1938).

 World War II

-During the Second World War, Smrkovský worked for the illegal communist resistance to Nazi occupation and eventually became a member of the central committee.
+During World War II, Smrkovský worked for the illegal communist resistance to Nazi occupation and eventually became a member of the central committee.
 In May 1945, as a member of the Czech National Council, he negotiated an agreement for the Nazi units in Prague to surrender.
 He is notorious (and often quoted) for preventing the US Army from liberating Prague via Plzeň – a claim he himself made publicly in the 1960s.